ViralSeq/data_analysis_and_visualization_using_R/README.md

-# Data analysis and visulization using R
+# Data analysis and visualization using R

 ## Week 0: Preview